JolyneFr/myLSM/README.md

 ### TODOs:
 + Fixes the issue that doesn't work properly under Windows
-+ Optimize compact operation by handling one overflow sst a time
++ Optimize compact operation by handling one overflowed sst a time
 + Add appropriate comments to each function